CircuitVerse/Interactive-Book/docs/seq-design/flow-diagrams.md

 {:.quiz}
 1. A processing step is denoted by a `________` ?
-   1. rectangular box
+   1. Rectangular box
-   * diamond
+   * Diamond
-   * arrow head
+   * Arrow head
 2. Flowchart helps to indentify `________` ?
    1. All of these
-   * flow of algorithms
+   * Flow of algorithms
-   * flaws
+   * Flaws
-   * bottlenecks
+   * Bottlenecks
 3. What does a `terminator` symbol represents ?
-   1. starting or ending point
+   1. Starting or ending point
-   * document or a report
+   * Document or a report
-   * direction of a process
+   * Direction of a process
-   * document or a report
+   * Document or a report